310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-—is that what justice is to you?
+—is that what [justice] is to you, tetora?
 {% endbubble %}

 {% bubble Tetora v2 %}